Pixie

 In some places, they are sometimes confused with Fairies and Sprites but they should not be confused.
 In this picture you can see the similarities.
 The Pixie is considered a creatures of the woods or meadows.
 A Sprite is a creature of the water.
 They are sometimes referred to as Water Sprites.
-A Fairy on the other hand is not as nice.
-Though similar, the two are considered enemies.
+A Fairy on the other hand is not as nice though similar.

 Do you want to see a Pixie?